Woman buys 90 eggs - and shortly afterwards discovers 70 chicks at home

 "I gave her the eggs to eat," Mr. Yang, the operator of the hatchery, told Jimu News.
 "But she didn't refrigerate them and then left for two days.
 With the heat in Qingdao, that was just what the chicks needed to hatch."

 Huozhuzi are popular in China, but are usually eaten cooked.
-When stored correctly - i.e. in a cool place - they do not develop further.
-However, when heat and humidity come together, the almost finished embryo can suddenly turn into a living chick.
+When stored properly - i.e. in a cool place - they do not develop further.
+However, when heat and humidity come together, the almost finished embryo can suddenly become a living chick.

 The family reacted quickly and built a warm nest out of old sweaters.
 The fluffy newcomers were fed with warm rice porridge, which was carefully administered with a syringe.
 Two of the chicks were adopted by the son, the others were taken into the care of relatives in the country.